venugoapalreddy/biztalk-docs/biztalk/core/how-to-stop-a-host-instance.md

 # Stop a Host Instance

 ## Overview
-You can use the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console or Windows Management Instrumentation (WMI) to stop host instances.
+You can use the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console or Windows Management Instrumentation (WMI) to stop host instances.
 You must stop a host instance before you can delete it or remove BizTalk Server from a computer.
 You can stop a host instance that is installed and started.
 For more information about host instances, see [Host Instances](../core/host-instances.md).

- For information about using WMI to stop a host instance, see **MSBTS_HostInstance (WMI)** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+ For information about using WMI to stop a host instance, see <strong>MSBTS_HostInstance (WMI)</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## Prerequisites
  To perform this procedure, you must be logged on as a member of the Administrators group and the BizTalk Server Administrators group.